Reasons to prefer an Education Loan over self-financing your education

 Interest rate is an important factor to decide whether to opt for a loan or not.
 By and large, education loans are issued at much lower interest rates than personal loans.
 Therefore, availing an education loan makes sense instead of self-funding it or taking a personal loan to finance your education.
 Moreover, the processing fee applicable to education loans is much lower than that applicable to personal loans.

 Deferment of repayment

-Generally, repayment of education loan starts on completion of the course and the underlying period between disbursement and start of repayment is called as the moratorium period.
+Generally, repayment of education loan starts on completion of the course and the underlying period between disbursement and the start of repayment is called as the moratorium period.
 Whereas the repayment in other loans starts as soon as they are disbursed.
 Normally a moratorium period is provided in case of an education loan.
 Moratorium period is offered by institutions so that the students are able to find a job and start working before they start repaying the loan.
 During the moratorium period, the bank calculates interest using simple interest.
-Some lenders offer discounted rate of interest if the students or their parents pay EMIs during the moratorium period.
+Some lenders offer a discounted rate of interest if the students or their parents pay EMIs during the moratorium period.

 You are not required to sell family assets